Deciding which are the best soccer leagues in the World is not easy.

 La Liga Pros

 - World’s best soccer clubs.
 The Spanish association football league — known as La Liga — features the two best clubs in the World: Real Madrid and Barcelona.
 Real Madrid was voted the Best Club of the 20th Century by FIFA.
-Barcelona is currently considered the best team in the World.
+Barcelona has been recurrently considered the best team in the World.

 - Best soccer players in the World.
 If we only mention Real Madrid and Barcelona we’ll find galactic players like: Cristiano Ronaldo (4 times Ballon d’Or winner), French super striker Karim Benzema, Welsh speedster Gareth Bale and German midfield dynamo Toni Kroos for the Blancos.